 - Include a quality green powder in your diet such as Barley Grass Juice Powder for increased mineral density and less digestive demand.

 I really hope all of this helps you find ease in the subject of how many meals you need to eat in a day on the raw food diet.
-In summary, there is no right or wrong amount, typically when one starts with the raw food lifestyle they need to eat more meals the are smaller in size, with time and practice of eating when hurry till full, complete abundance and no restriction, right between all you can and all you enjoy, your digestive capacity and strength will increase and bring many benefits.
-If your interested in learning more about Barley Grass Juice powder click the links below, I have tried many brands and this is by far the best and also at the best deal I could find.
-I use it regularly in my lifestyle as I have found a ton of benefits from doing so both in health, cost and ease of being assured I am getting everything I need, especially when traveling.
+In summary, there is no right or wrong amount, typically when one starts with the raw food lifestyle they need to eat more meals that are smaller in size, with time and practice of eating when hungry till full, complete abundance and no restriction, right between all you can and all you enjoy, your digestive capacity and strength will increase and bring many benefits.
+If you are interested in learning more about Barley Grass Juice powder click the links below, I have tried many brands and this is by far the best and also at the best deal I could find.
+I use it regularly in my lifestyle as I have found a ton of benefits from doing so both in health, cost, and ease of being assured I am getting everything I need, especially when traveling.

-Remember I am always available to help you fine tune this lifestyle to your specific situation and needs via a personal consultation available by donation.
-The above information is of course a generalization and it is important to consider each persons history and personal needs before assuming anything.
+Remember I am always available to help you fine-tune this lifestyle to your specific situation and needs via a personal consultation available by donation.
+The above information is of course a generalization and it is important to consider each person’s history and personal needs before assuming anything.

 Wishing you Much